Bcastillo44/Time-Series-homework/Results_Summary.md

 ### Based on your time series analysis, would you buy the yen now?

-- The 5 Day Forecast may be a good investment
+- According to the 5 Day Forecast, the yen may be a good investment in the short-term

 ### Is the risk of the yen expected to increase or decrease?

-- The risk of the yen is expected to increasee in the in future
+- The risk of the yen is expected to increase in the in the short-term

 ### Based on the model evaluation, would you feel confident in using these models for trading?